 Cotton, linen and silk are all breathable fabrics that will help keep you cool in dry heat or humidity.
 Cotton has some interesting variants like seersucker and chambray for a stylish look.
 In terms of man made fabrics, synthetic blends work well in humid climates whereas rayon is ideal in dry conditions as it’s so lightweight.

 Pick clothing suitable to your destination

 If you live in a country where mosquitoes are rife or if you’re travelling to a destination that is prone to bugs, it’s a good idea to opt for long-sleeved shirts and maxi dresses or trousers in the evening when they are most prevalent.
-You might also consider investing in mosquito-repellent clothing for extra piece of mind.
+You might also consider investing in mosquito-repellent clothing such as the Nosilife range, for extra piece of mind.
 An insect repellent spray that can be used on clothing is an absolute must!

 Protect yourself from the sun

 It’s essential to protect eyes from the sun’s rays so invest in a good pair of sunglasses with UV protection.
 In Europe, for example, sunglasses displaying the CE mark allow no more than 5 per cent of UV rays below 380 nanometres through.
 Elsewhere, they are often labelled as UV 400, blocking all UVA and UVB light rays up to 400 nanometres.
 If you’ll be doing any water sports then consider investing in polarized, wrap around sunglasses for added protection.
 As for watersports clothing, a UV rash vest is indispensable if you have a tendency to burn in the sun.